No products in the cart

 AICAR and Fertility

-A large amount of AICAR research has been directed toward its proposed action in possibly improving male fertility.
-Various studies on murine models have observed that AMPK activation appears to potentially improve fertility.[10]
-Since AICAR is an apparently effective AMPK activator, its long-term influence may improve sperm motility.
-Since AICAR may regulate the activity of all the active enzymes involved in sperm motility, its presentation has the potential to provide a profound positive effect on fertilization.
+A large amount of AICAR research has been directed toward its proposed action in possibly improving fertility in male specimens.
+Various studies on murine models have observed that AMPK activation appears to have potentially improved the models’ fertility.[10]
+Since AICAR is proposed to act as an AMPK activator, its long-term influence may improve sperm motility.
+Should AICAR regulate the activity of all the active enzymes involved in sperm motility, its presentation may have the potential to provide a profound positive effect on fertilization.

 AICAR and Inflammation

 AMPK activation appears to have an overall anti-inflammatory effect at a cellular level.
 Inflammation forms a part of the pathogenesis of several diseases.
 The same is valid for diabetes, making AICAR a potential subject for diabetic research.
-But its potential as an anti-inflammatory in disease processes does not stop here.
 Animal research has suggested its potential positive impact on various inflammatory disorders like hepatitis, acute lung injury, asthma, colitis, and atherosclerosis.[11]
-To conclude, AICAR may have significant cardioprotective properties.
-It has been studied for its possible ability to improve metabolic health and associated complications.
+AICAR may have significant cardioprotective characteristics and has also been studied for its possible ability to improve metabolic health and associated complications.

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.